-- Create a structure as a defensive group (Five in the Box) that supports 1 & 2.
+- Create a structure as a defensive group (five in the box) that supports 1 and 2.

 - Outnumber on the puck to win the puck recovery battle and exit the zone.

-- Spend as little time as possible chasing and defending the opponent and winning the puck possession and control game in the defensive zone.
+- Spend as little time as possible chasing and defending the opponent and winning the puck possession to control the game in the defensive zone.

 - Win the race to the loose puck.

-- Outnumber on the loose puck recovery even if it means putting both defensemen on the puck.
-The first forward back into the zone can cover the net zone as well as a defensemen.
+- Outnumber on the loose puck recovery even if it means putting both defencemen on the puck.
+The first forward back into the zone can cover the net zone as well as a defencemen.

 - Outnumber on the puck recovery battle to ensure recovery, retain puck possession and control and exit ability.

-- Effective body, stick, puck play (speed and physicality), no fishing and reaching.
+- Effective body, stick, puck play (speed and physicality); no fishing or reaching.

-- All players must be in control of their stick and body and be in a strong hockey position in perfect balance.
+- All players must be in control of their stick and body to be in a strong hockey position in perfect balance.